 What is Welsh Crucible?

-Welsh Crucible is a programme of personal, professional and leadership development for highly promising research leaders of the future who are building their careers in Wales.
+Welsh Crucible is an award-winning programme of personal, professional and leadership development for the future research leaders of Wales.

 It aims to help participants to discover: